DRatombo/ShiftHappens/demo/OVERVIEW.md

 Community and Social Features: Create a community feature where users can share their savings goals and achievements, and motivate each other

+Mobile App: Transform the web application into a mobile app for easier access and real-time tracking.

 ```